Exile DBThis page contains information on Exile DB for veterinary use.

 ● Do not restock birds until spray has completely dried.

-Mixing and application Rates: Calculate the surface area to be sprayed.
-Apply 3 fl. oz. of Exile® DB Insecticide per 1000 square feet of surface in 1/2 to 2 gallons of final dilution per 1000 square feet.
-To prepare the dilution, partly fill the spray tank with 1/2 the water to be used, then add the appropriate amount of Exile® DB Insecticide, mix, then add the rest of the water while agitating or mixing.
+Calculate the surface area to be sprayed.
+Apply 3 fl. oz. of Exile® DB per 1000 square feet of surface in 1/2 to 2 gallons of final dilution per 1000 square feet.
+To prepare the dilution, partly fill the spray tank with 1/2 the water to be used, then add the appropriate amount of Exile® DB, mix, then add the rest of the water while agitating or mixing.
 Maintain agitation while spraying.
 Prepare a fresh mixture for each application.

-How to apply: Apply Exile® DB Insecticide to the entire footing including 1 foot up onto the wall above the footing, and to 3 to 4 foot wide bands directly beneath all feed lines.
+Apply Exile® DB to the entire footing including 1 foot up onto the wall above the footing, and to 3 to 4 foot wide bands directly beneath all feed lines.
 These areas are where the vast majority of the adult and larval beetles reside when the birds are in the house, and therefore will have an increased likelihood of coming in contact with the insecticide.
-Measure these areas to determine the correct amount of Exile® DB Insecticide needed for the application.
+Measure these areas to determine the correct amount of Exile® DB needed for the application.

-If beetle infestations are very high it may be necessary to treat the footings including 1 foot up onto the walls and the entire floor area of the house.
+Apply between flocks after de-caking and sanitation procedures have been completed.
+If Beetle infestations are very high it may be necessary to treat the footings including 1 foot up onto the walls and the entire floor area of the house.

 Also apply as a crack and crevice spray around wall insulation or other areas where beetle may be located.